josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🌦️_hope_for_the_best_expect_the_worst.md

 ---

+> "Even with a good beginning,
+> it's not certain that you're winning.
+> Even with the best of chances,
+> they can kick you in the pantses."

+---

 ## 🛠️ Practical measures (low-cost, high-impact)
 - **Variant-aware SARs:** default search behaviour includes leading-zero variants, hyphen/no-hyphen, alternate DOB formats.
 - **Middleware retention policy:** keep transformation logs for a forensic window (recommend 2 years minimum).